-With a company that is limited by guarantee, the financial liability of members, including the Management Committee is usually limited to a nominal amount, should the company face financial difficulties (although it does not protect against fraud, negligence, etc).
+With a company that is limited by guarantee, the financial liability of members, including the Management Committee, is usually a nominal amount, should the company face financial difficulties (although it does not protect against fraud, negligence, etc).

 Type of organisation: Company limited by guarantee

-* Remember!
-Limited liability does not protect the Management Committee or its members against: negligence; acting improperly or dishonestly; failing to comply with statutory requirements (such as employment law); failing to meet obligations under company law or trading without sufficient assets to cover debts; failing to meet terms of a contractual agreement (such as spending grant money on an activity outside that agreed with your funder), etc.
+* Limited liability does not protect the Management Committee or its members against: negligence; acting improperly or dishonestly; failing to comply with statutory requirements (such as employment law); failing to meet obligations under company law or trading without sufficient assets to cover debts, failing to meet terms of a contractual agreement (such as spending grant money on an activity outside that agreed with your funder); etc.

-A company limited by guarantee is usually appropriate where some or all apply:
+A company limited by guarantee is usually appropriate when some or all apply:

-For more information please see the Company Law Help Sheet
+For more information, please download the Company Law Help Sheet.